Keavon/Thesis/src/paper/thesis.md

 ![](Node%20Graph%20-%20Ink%20Taper.png)

 <div id="fig-23" class="figure-caption">
-Figure 23: Slicer node used to generate the pressure-based taper for an ink brush with partially diluted ink.
+<span>Figure 23: Slicer Node, Taper Demo.</span> Shown with the Slicer node used to generate the pressure-based taper for an ink brush with partially diluted ink.
 </div>

 The node's two inputs are the "Sliceable" square texture and the "Slice Column Depth" strip texture.
 The sliceable texture should be designed in a way that its vertical cross sections (columns of pixels) vary on a continuum from left to right.
 For example, a left-pointing triangle has cross sections that heighten from left to right which makes it great for modeling pen pressure along the brush stroke.
 Described another way, the Slicer node maps the columns of the input strip texture to the columns of the input square texture, where the brightness of the strip column corresponds to how far right the slice should be taken from the sliceable.
 Reading an input strip from left to right, the dark shades slice columns from the left parts of the sliceable and the light shades slice from the right parts.